NoMore201/playmaker/README.md

 ## Description & Features

 Playmaker is a fdroid repository manager, which lets you download/update apps from the play store using your google account and configure repository with app you download.
 After you setup the server, repository will be available at the address `http[s]://<playmaker_host>/fdroid`, and you can start downloading apps from play store.

+Server uses [googleplay-api](https://github.com/NoMore201/googleplay-api) library, which is the python equivalent of the Java [play-store-api](https://github.com/yeriomin/play-store-api) library used by YalpStore.

 Features:
 * Download apks from google play store to your collection.
 Update them or delete if they are not needed anymore.